AndreKoepke/home-system/README.md

 # Feature list

 * Build animations with your lights, which will be played when you open your door.
+[Click me for a small video.](docs/ressources/example_animations.mp4)
 * Turn lights automatically off, when it's bright outside.
 * And turn it on again, if it's getting dark.
 * Use different states for your home.
 Like a night- and holiday-state.